Taman OUG: Recent developments

 Several roads connecting OUG to Bukit Jalil and Sri Petaling, most notably Jalan Awan Besar, were added, after several years of having the project delayed.
 These new stretch of roads reduced the traveling time of at least 10–15 minutes.
 In the past, to get to either Sri Petaling or Bukit Jalil, one needed to pass through the neighbouring residential area Happy Garden.

 There are rows of shop lots in OUG.
 Some of the shops in OUG are Kin San Kopitiam, 7-Eleven, Guardian Pharmacy, Kedai Gunting OUG, Restaurant New Sun Ho (coffee shop), Simon Poon Agency (General Insurance), Wow Wow Pets Shop, Caring Pharmacy and Kedai Runcit Fah Lian (grocery shop).

 The surrounding area which Plaza OUG and Central Plaza are located in has seen the mushrooming of eateries and nightlife activities.
 Most notable is Citrus Park containing Station 1 Cafe and a McDonald's.
+Plaza OUG has since been demolished to make way for an upcoming apartment project.

 The Market Place, OUG is a new five-storey complex in Taman OUG, which will house a wet and dry market.
 Other features include a food court, Chinese restaurant, sports and recreational facilities as well as basement carpark.

+Most recently as of 2026, OUG received her first fast-food joint; a McDonald's built next to (what used to be) the BHP carwash, which has since been repurposed for the fast-food joint.